Fall, Spring, Calendar Year

 The Republic of South Africa has a rich and compelling history and gorgeous natural landscapes.
 This country of approximately 49 million has the largest economy on the continent and is politically peaceful and stable.
 Diversity is a key feature, with 11 officially recognized languages, community leaders including chieftains and rabbis, rugby players and returned exiles, and traditional healers plying their trade around the corner from stockbrokers.

 Students will arrange their own flights to Durban.
-Upon arrival, UKZN staff will pick students up from the airport and transport students directly to the program site.
+Upon arrival, ISA staff will pick students up from the airport and transport students directly to the program site.

 This program is open to all UI students who are in both good academic and also disciplinary standing.

-This is the Cost Sheet for UKZN Fall 2013.
-This document outlines the total estimated costs associated with participating in this program and can be used for financial aid purposes.
+This is the Cost Sheet for UKZN Spring 2015.
+This document outlines the total estimated costs associated with participating in this program.
 It includes fees charged on students’ U-Bill, as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.

 The cost sheet includes the Study Abroad Administrative Fee and Mandatory Iowa Regents CISI Travel Insurance.
 Please see the respective websites for further details.
 If the fee is inclusive of UI tuition, it is calculated by Current Tuition.
 Please contact your study abroad advisor with questions regarding this cost sheet – call 319-335-0353 to schedule an appointment.

-For all participants, additional expenses include the study abroad application fee, transcript request fees to provide copies of transcripts from all institutions attended (UI and others if applicable), passport and visa processing fees (including a criminal background check), round trip airfare, textbooks, meals, required South Africa-based medical insurance, travel-related medical expenses (medical consultation for travel, travel-related immunizations, prescription medications), and personal expenses.
+For all participants, additional expenses may include the study abroad application fee, passport and visa processing fees (including a criminal background check and channeler fees), round trip airfare, textbooks, meals, South Africa-based medical insurance (required), travel-related medical expenses (medical consultation for travel, travel-related immunizations, prescription medications), and personal expenses.

 Most financial aid (scholarships, grants, and loans) is applicable to study abroad programs.
 Please check the Study Abroad website for information on financial aid and how it may be applied to studying abroad.
 You are also encouraged to speak with someone at the Office of Student Financial Aid to explore financial aid options.